BOARD POLICY No. 4210

 The term “dangerous weapons” under state law includes:

-- Any firearm;
+• Any firearm;

-- Any device, commonly known as “throwing stars,” which are multi-pointed, metal objects designed to embed upon impact from any aspect;
+• Any device, commonly known as “throwing stars,” which are multi-pointed, metal objects designed to embed upon impact from any aspect;

-- Any air gun, including any air pistol or air rifle, designed to propel a BB, pellet, or other projectile by the discharge of compressed air, carbon dioxide, or other gas;
+• Any air gun, including any air pistol or air rifle, designed to propel a BB, pellet, or other projectile by the discharge of compressed air, carbon dioxide, or other gas;

-- Any portable device manufactured to function as a weapon and which is commonly known as a stun gun, including a projectile stun gun which projects wired probes that are attached to the device that emit an electrical charge designed to administer to a person or an animal an electric shock, charge, or impulse;
+• Any portable device manufactured to function as a weapon and which is commonly known as a stun gun, including a projectile stun gun which projects wired probes that are attached to the device that emit an electrical charge designed to administer to a person or an animal an electric shock, charge, or impulse;

-- The following instruments:
+• The following instruments:

-- Any dirk or dagger;
+o Any dirk or dagger;

 o Any knife with a blade longer than three inches;

 o Any razor with an unguarded blade;

-- Any slung shot, sandbag, or sandclub;
+• Any slung shot, sandbag, or sand club;

-- Metal knuckles;
+• Metal knuckles;

-- A sling shot;
+• A sling shot;

-- Any metal pipe or bar used or intended to be used as a club;
+• Any metal pipe or bar used or intended to be used as a club;

-- Any explosive;
+• Any explosive;

-- Any weapon containing poisonous or injurious gas;
+• Any weapon containing poisonous or injurious gas;

-- Any implement or instrument which has the capacity to inflict death and from the manner in which it is used, is likely to produce or may easily and readily produce death.
+• Any implement or instrument which has the capacity to inflict death and from the manner in which it is used, is likely to produce or may easily and readily produce death.

 In addition, the District considers the following weapons in violation of this policy:

-- Any knife or razor not listed above, except for instruments authorized or provided for specific school activities;
+• Any knife or razor not listed above, except for instruments authorized or provided for specific school activities;

-- Any object other than those listed above which is used in a manner to intimidate, threaten, or injure another person and is capable of easily and readily producing such injury.
+• Any object other than those listed above which is used in a manner to intimidate, threaten, or injure another person and is capable of easily and readily producing such injury.

 Reporting Dangerous Weapons

-An appropriate school authority will promptly notify the student’s parents or guardians and the appropriate law enforcement agency of known or suspected violations of this policy.
-Students who violate this policy will be subject to discipline.
 Students who have possessed a firearm on any school premises, school-provided transportation, or school-sponsored activities at any facility shall be expelled for not less than one year pursuant to RCW 28A.600.420.
 The superintendent may modify the one-year expulsion for a firearm on a case-by-case basis.

-The district may also suspend or expel a student for up to one year if the student acts with malice (as defined under RCW 9A.04.110) and displays a device that appears to be a firearm.
+Further, the District may also suspend or expel a student for up to one year if the student acts with malice (as defined under RCW 9A.04.110) and displays a device that appears to be a firearm.

 The following persons may carry firearms into school buildings, as necessary, although students engaged in these activities are restricted to the possession of rifles on school premises:

-- Persons with concealed weapons permits issued pursuant to RCW 9.41.070 who are picking up or dropping off students; and
+A. Persons with concealed weapons permits issued pursuant to RCW 9.41.070 who are picking up or dropping off students; and

 Personal Protection Spray